 Mr. Bulley explained that PECO Energy has withdrawn from MAIN and had requested a waiver of the 18-month notification period as allowed in Bylaws Section 3.9.
 Mr. Gladish explained that the Administrative Committee considered and reviewed this request and recommends that the Board not grant this waiver, noting particularly that no waivers have been granted in the past.

-Given that there were no representatives from PECO or Exelon at the meeting the Board tabled this motion until the next meeting.
+Given that there were no representatives from PECO or Exelon at the meeting the Board tabled this issue until the next meeting.

 The meeting was adjourned at 11:10 AM.